 A passion is something that people deem necessary in order to start a certain career or a certain life path.
 What if you don’t know what that passion is yet?
 No need to worry, your job doesn’t need to be your passion.

 You can say that my day job isn’t my passion.
-It is something that I would be interested in for a couple of hours per week, but going in the office 5 days per week is giving up my freedom of time.
+It is something that I would be interested in for a couple of hours per week, but going to the office 5 days per week is giving up my freedom of time.

 I say why does your job need to be your passion?
 What I really enjoy doing is writing stuff, even though I don’t always have the time I want to dedicate to it.
 I wake up early so I can write for a couple of hours in the morning before going to work.